LiamStanDev/icpp/README.md

 ## Overview

-icpp is a modern C++ project built with CMake.
-It provides a robust foundation for developing high-performance applications, incorporating best practices and tools to ensure code quality and maintainability.
+`icpp` is a modern C++ project template designed to streamline the development of high-performance applications.
+Built with CMake, it incorporates best practices and essential tools to ensure code quality and maintainability.

 ## Features

-- **Modern CMake Configuration**: Utilizes the latest CMake practices for efficient build management.
+* **Modern CMake Configuration**: Leverages up-to-date CMake techniques for efficient build management.
-- **Integrated Testing**: Includes a testing framework using [GoogleTest](https://github.com/google/googletest) for unit tests.
+* **Integrated Testing**: Includes a testing framework utilizing GoogleTest for comprehensive unit testing.
-- **Static Analysis**: Employs tools like `clang-tidy` and `cppcheck` for code analysis and linting.
+* **Static Analysis Tools**: Employs clang-tidy and cppcheck for thorough code analysis and linting.
-- **Continuous Integration**: Pre-configured GitHub Actions workflow for automated building and testing.
+* **Continuous Integration**: Offers a pre-configured GitHub Actions workflow for automated building and testing.
-- **Code Formatting**: Enforces consistent code style with `clang-format`.
+* **Code Formatting**: Enforces a consistent code style using clang-format.

 ## Getting Started